 We tend to think of outer space as a void, but it's filled with lots of little pieces of space junk.
-One example: tiny fragments of rocky debris left behind by Halley's Comet.
+One example: tiny fragments of rocky debris left behind by Halley's comet.
 This happens when the comet is exposed to solar heat as it swings near Earth every 76 years or so.
-The Earth's own orbit, in turn, passes through clouds of those fragments on two occasions each year, which result in meteor showers that delight backyard astronomers.
+Earth's own orbit, in turn, passes through clouds of those fragments on two occasions each year, which result in meteor showers that delight backyard astronomers.

-The best time to see the Orionids generally is one to two hours before the sun comes up, when the sky is still dark and Orion is high overhead, says NASA.
+As noted earlier, the best time to see the Orionids generally is one to two hours before the sun comes up, when the sky is still dark and Orion is high overhead, says NASA.
 Lie on a blanket and watch for them emerging from near the constellation's upper-left "club."
 If you watch enough times, you may get to see one of the event's most spectacular sights — a glowing, filament-like tail left by even tinier pieces of the object, which can twist into strange shapes and hang around for several minutes.